March 30, 2020 Regular Expressions Sources

-To make code syntax highlighting on this website available i use regular expressions.
-The logic is simple — i put simple source code into some special html tag.
-On Post load i process these tags — search it by regular expression, replace source code with highlighted one.
+To enable code syntax highlighting on this website, I use regular expressions.
+The logic is simple — I put source code into special HTML tags.
+When a post loads, I process these tags — search for them using regular expressions, and replace the source code with highlighted versions.

-I spent a lot of time trying to understand why some code examples are not matched by regular expression.
-I used dot "." special character to match any symbol inside my tag.
+I spent a lot of time trying to understand why some code examples were not matched by regular expressions.
+I used the dot “.” special character to match any symbol inside my tag.
+Look at the following regexp and text example and guess if it matches or not:

 Regexp: